 That was Harrison’s recent experience with his long standing Steadfast insurance broker.

 “We had a leakage from the residential unit above our premises that ruined our ceiling, stock and floor.
 With rent and wages to pay, you can’t afford to be out of business for two months.
-Our insurance broker was onto it straight away.
+Our business insurance broker was onto it straight away.
 We were able to replace our flooring within two days and probably missed five days’ trading in all”.

-Utilise your broker’s experience
+Utilise your business insurance broker’s experience

 Small business owners are great at what they do, whether it’s running a café or a consultancy.
 But they are rarely insurance experts.
 “What they may not understand is the broad range of risks they face,” says Dallas Booth, chief executive of the National Insurance Brokers Association (NIBA).

-A broker will help identify the risks your business faces, then get the insurance package that matches those risks.
+A business insurance broker will help identify the risks your business faces, then get the insurance package that matches those risks.
 “There’s no point buying a business package off the shelf if it only covers some of your risks,” says Booth.

 “I don’t think you can do that on your own.
 You may think you know what can go wrong but you never realise how much [an adverse event] impacts on your business going forward,” says Harrison.